bhumikama/UpSkillPro/README.md

  🔐 **Role-Based Access Control**: Secure authentication with distinct roles for instructors and students.

- 🔗 **Two Separate Dashbaords**: Distinct sites for developers and clients, each with customized dashboards tailored to their specific needs.
+ 🔗 **Two Separate Dashbaords**: Distinct sites for instructors and students, each with customized dashboards.

 📚 **Course Enrollment & Management**: Students can enroll in courses, and instructors can create, update, and manage course content.